Frequently Asked Questions

 How long will it take to establish a medical school?

-We expect that our first intake of students will begin their studies in August 2025, under Memorial University's current accreditation.
+Our first intake of students will be for August 2025, as a regional campus of Memorial University’s Faculty of Medicine.
 Before becoming a fully joint program, the joint UPEI-Memorial Doctor of Medicine needs to be accredited by the Committee on Accreditation of Canadian Medical Schools (CACMS) and approved by the Atlantic Advisory Committee on Health Human Resources (AACHHR) and the Maritime Provinces Higher Education Commission (MPHEC).

 Establishing the UPEI Faculty of Medicine involves adopting a governance structure, adapting/developing curriculum, establishing appropriate teaching and learning environments and experiential opportunities, and ensuring time is allowed for collaboration and engagement with physicians, medical professionals, and other stakeholders.